apptainer/apptainer-userdocs/apptainer_and_docker.rst

 Mandatory Header Keywords: Locally Bootstrapped
 ------------------------------------------------

-When ``docker-daemon`` is the bootstrap agent in a apptainer definition file, SIF containers can be created from images cached locally by Docker.
+When ``docker-daemon`` is the bootstrap agent in a Apptainer definition file, SIF containers can be created from images cached locally by Docker.
 Suppose the definition file ``lolcow-d.def`` has contents:

 .. code-block:: apptainer